mantidproject/mantid/docs/source/release/v6.1.0/mantidworkbench.rst

 - A new empty facility with empty instrument is the default facility now, and user has to select their choice of facility (including ISIS) and instrument for the first time
+- Instrument view: when in tube selection mode, the sum of pixel counts is now output to the selection pane.

 Bugfixes
 --------